-If your cat has developed diarrhea, first you need to find out the cause so you can ease your cat’s discomfort.
-Therefore, it is important to schedule an appointment with your veterinarian.
+If your cat has diarrhea, you need to find out the cause so you can ease your cat’s discomfort.
+Quickly schedule an appointment with your veterinarian to discuss this issue.

-Your veterinarian will want to examine your cat as well as assess a sample of the diarrhea.
-There are many potential causes for diarrhea in cats, and your veterinarian will ask you questions about your cat’s history, diet, and the appearance of the stool.
-Your knowledge of your cat’s normal elimination behaviors will help greatly.
+Your veterinarian will need to examine your cat and analyze a sample of the diarrhea.
+There are many potential causes for diarrhea in cats.
+So, your veterinarian will ask you about your cat’s history, diet, and the appearance of the stool to help determine the cause of the diarrhea.
+Your knowledge of your cat’s normal bathroom behaviors are very important.

-Attempts at a diet change to curb your cat’s diarrhea or using over the counter medications and remedies may lead to more problems for your kitty, and ultimately delay proper diagnosis and treatment.
+Changing your cat’s diet to end your cat’s diarrhea or using over-the-counter medications you may cause more problems for your kitty.
 It is always best to consult with your veterinarian so you can make the best decision for your cat.

 Diarrhea in Cats is NOT NORMAL

-- Normally, cats will have 1-2 bowel movements a day and these should be formed (have a stool shape) and appear moist.
-Deviations in this can be a sign of disease.
+- Normally, cats will have 1-2 bowel movements a day.
+These should be formed (have a stool shape) and appear moist.
+If this is not normal for your cat, it could be a sign of disease.

 - Diarrhea can be a softened, but formed stool; watery, liquid stool; or somewhere in between.

-- While the occasional tummy upset from a food change or dietary indiscretion may lead to a one time soft stool, if there is no obvious simple cause for the diarrhea or if the soft stool occurs more than once, you should speak with your veterinarian.
+- The occasional tummy upset may occur from a food change or dietary indiscretion and this may lead to a one-time soft stool.
+If there is no obvious simple cause for the diarrhea or if the soft stool occurs more than once, you should speak with your veterinarian.

 Know What Is Normal for Your Cat

-- Know or learn your cat’s regular routines and understand what is normal in her day-to-day activities.
+- Know or learn your cat’s regular routines.
+Understand what is normal in his or her day-to-day activities.
 This is a critical part of making sure your cat stays healthy.
 It allows you to identify problems before they become advanced.

-- When you scoop your cat’s litter box one or two times each day, you are helping your cat have a clean place to relieve itself, and you will be aware of your cat’s normal elimination behaviors.
-This will allow you to be able to recognize abnormalities early.
+- When you scoop your cat’s litter box (one or two times each day), take a moment to be aware of your cat’s normal bathroom behaviors.
+This allows you to be able to recognize changes early.

 Details for Your Veterinarian